pacbard/clsipy/README.md

     git pull -s recursive -X theirs upstream master git push

+## Optional: Cron
+Cron can be used to clean up the compiled folder once a day.
+Just add a cron-1.4 folder to your application with the command

+    rhc cartridge add chron-1.4 -a clsi

+and push your app.

 # TODO
 - [ ] Support compiler input
 - [ ] Check tokens at compilation